DanishKodeMonkey/odin-inventory-application-postgreSQL/readme.md

 # Inventory management application

-Welcome to The Odin Inventory Management Application, or TOIMA, a proof of concept prototype build to demonstrate the capabilities of a simple full stack application utilizing Node.js, Express, and postgreSQL.
+Welcome to The Odin Inventory Management Application, or TOIMA, a proof of concept prototype build to demonstrate the capabilities of a simple full stack application utilizing Node.js, Express, and postgresql.

 The project serves as a exercise in applying these technologies to create an efficient inventory management system